-Previously a very rare breed, and only well known in Southern Italy, the Cane Corso, or Italian Mastiff, has now seen its popularity explode worldwide.
+Previously a very rare breed of large dogs, and only well known in Southern Italy, Cane Corsos, or Italian Mastiff, has now seen its popularity explode worldwide.

 And no wonder!

-The Corso’s lineage goes back to ancient Roman times, and the breed’s name roughly translates from the Latin as “bodyguard dog.”
+The Corso’s lineage goes back to ancient Roman times when the powerful dogs were Roman war dogs, and the breed’s name roughly translates from the Latin as “bodyguard-dog.”

 But there is no doubt about it, the Cane Corso is a big, powerful breed, and it is for no amateur.